Patricia-lab21/Guess-the-number-Adalab-project/README.md

-# Guess-the-number-Adalab-project
-Adalab Project- Guess the number!
+Adalab Project- Guess the number!💯
-Creado con Javascript, mini juego para adivinar un número entre el 1 y el 100.
+Created with Javascript, mini game to guess a number between 1 and 100.